 The Church of the Holy Trinity

 The National Historic Landmark church now known as St. Ann & the Holy Trinity was built as The Church of the Holy Trinity by Brooklyn paper manufacturer Edgar Bartow who wanted a magnificent edifice for the City of Brooklyn, with pews that were rent-free.
-He built the church between 1844 and 1847 on the highest point in Brooklyn Heights, which was then sparsely settled with some large merchants’ homes, small homes and shops and a number of unfinished streets and vacant lots.
+Construction of the church began in 1844 on the highest point in Brooklyn Heights, which was then sparsely settled with some large merchants’ homes, small homes and shops and a number of unfinished streets and vacant lots.
 Bartow purchased the site’s eight lots from the nearby estate of Hezekiah B. Pierrepont (his wife’s family).

 Bartow chose architect Minard LaFever to design the church and adjoining chapel and rectory, which are considered to be the finest achievement of LaFever’s career.
 An important example of Gothic Revival architecture in America, the richly ornamented church is notable for its elaborately vaulted roof and extensive suite of stained glass windows by William Jay Bolton.
-The church’s official opening was April 25, 1847, although the building was not entirely completed.
-A 275-foot tower was designed but not fully built until 1869.
-Its spire was the most visible landmark in Brooklyn and was used by ship captains to navigate the harbor.
-The church removed it 1906 because of concern about falling stone and the high cost of maintenance.
+The church’s official opening was on April 25, 1847, although the building was not entirely completed.
+A 275-foot tower was designed and installed by 1869.
+Its spire was the most visible landmark in Brooklyn and was used in conjunction with the spire of Trinity Church Wall Street by ship captains to navigate into the New York harbor.
+The church removed the spire in 1906 because of concern about falling stone and the high cost of maintenance.

 The exterior is porous brownstone over a brick core.
 Inside, the walls are plaster, colored and textured to look like stone.
 The nave is 145 feet long and 42 feet wide.
 The intricate fan-vaulted ceiling is 63 feet high.
 The current altar, brass chancel rail, pulpit, reredos, and chancel tiling were part of an 1899 renovation.